TartanLlama/codeart/submit.md

 \* Each piece must fit on a page of A5 paper.
 Text will be rendered in Fira Code 10pt unless specified by you.

-\* All pieces must be in a single .doc, .docx, .md, .txt, or .pdf file.
+\* Pieces must be submitted in .doc, .docx, .txt, .pdf, or image format.
+Do not send archives.
+Ideally send only one file with all of your pieces.

 \* Do not include any identifying information in your submitted document or its title.